-CRM Data Analytics & BI
+CRM Data Analysis & BI

-Even without CRM Data Analytics & Business Intelligence: With the increasing digitization of business processes, more and more data is accumulating in many companies.
+Even without CRM Data Analysis & Business Intelligence: With the increasing digitization of business processes, more and more data is accumulating in many companies.
 These make up a real treasure that should be used profitably.

 According to the iwd (Institute of German Economy), of the 1,100 companies surveyed in the IW panel, 84 are still entry-level in the data economy.
 This means that they have hardly yet used data as a value-added resource.

 Why use data at all?

 The fact that we need to collect data and evaluate data analysis with CRM in order to remain competitive is no longer seriously questioned.
 But it is not always clear why all this is.

 In fact, business data can be analyzed profitably on many levels and serve as a meaningful basis for important decisions.
 In this way, senior positions can gain multi-layered insights from the right data and evaluations, from the performance of departments to individual employees to concrete measures.
 Strategies and methods can then be derived from this in a targeted manner.
 Data analysis also serves as support for employees at the lower levels.